 Ms. Miles has been in Communications for more than 22-years, working with major organizations such as Vancity and BC Tel (now TELUS).
 She was brought on board in 2008 by the North Vancouver School District as their new Communications Manager.
 The brand followed an intensive consultation process with a number of the district’s stakeholders (including parents and students).
 They used the district’s long established tagline: “a natural place to learn”, as their guide.

 When Scholantis began working with Victoria, we really took the time to understand the existing brand.
-In fact, we were overjoyed to see a 14-page explanation of that brand!
-With a brand guidebook in hand, we were able to efficiently design a website that elevated what was an already clean and well-executed identity.[Click to see the SD44 website here.]
+We were overjoyed to see a 14-page explanation of that brand!
+With a brand guidebook in hand, we were able to efficiently design a website that elevated what was an already clean and well-executed identity.
+See the SD44 website here.

 “Scholantis really had respect for the existing brand,” says Victoria.
 “They took the elements of it and made it work for the web”

-Because the Scholantis platform is designed for collaboration and encourages new content to be posted, we always stress to clients the need for them to keep design integrity – to use great images – to keep the site fresh and appealing.
-As Victoria shared with us in our meeting, this was precisely one of the positive effects that the Scholantis SharePoint system brought to their district – it helped facilitate an understanding by contributors that “everybody is a brand ambassador”.
+The Scholantis platform is designed for collaboration and encourages new content to be posted, which is why we always stress to clients the need to keep design integrity – to use great images and keep the site fresh and appealing.
+As Victoria shared with us in our meeting, this was precisely one of the positive effects that the Scholantis system brought to their district.
+It helped facilitate an understanding by contributors that “everybody is a brand ambassador”.

 “Everybody who sends along a great photograph and service story for us to share on the site is re-enforcing the brand,” said Victoria.

 Once a clear brand is overlaid onto the Scholantis platform, the intuitive functionality and editing tools lead to increased user satisfaction.
 This also means less requests for support, another side benefit to strengthening a district brand.